QuentinLReinette/project-manager-api/README.md

    This command starts:
    - `mysql_db` (service mapping port `3306` inside the private network)
    - `api` (service running Go's Air utility for hot-reloads, mapped to port `8080` on the host)

+   _Note: Database migrations run automatically via GORM on startup.
+No manual database seeding is required.
+You can register your first account directly from the frontend UI or by sending a `POST` request to `/api/auth/register`._

 4. **Verify running status:**
    Check the status of the containers: